My Ultimate Reading List

 Docker for Developers (Bullington-McGuire et al)

-- Not bad necessarily, but not worth the dosh.
-I wish I had just went with Docker Deep Dive initially.
+- Not bad necessarily, but not worth the cash.
+I wish I had just stuck with Docker Deep Dive.

 -